openstack/openstack-manuals/doc/contributor-guide/source/first-timers-quickstart.rst

 #.
 Join the Launchpad `OpenStack Documentation Bug Team`_.

-To set up the environment for contribution, proceed with the subsections below.
+To set up your environment for contributions, proceed with the subsections below.

 Set up a text editor